jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 While lit, the candle sheds dim light in a 30-foot radius.
 Any creature within that light whose alignment matches that of the candle makes attack rolls, saving throws, and ability checks with advantage.
 In addition, a cleric or druid in the light whose alignment matches the candle’s can cast 1st-level spells he or she has prepared without expending spell slots, though the spell’s effect is as if cast with a 1st-level slot.

-Alternatively, when you light the candle for the first time, you can cast the [[gate]] spell with it.
+Alternatively, when you light the candle for the first time, you can cast the [[Gate]] spell with it.
 Doing so destroys the candle.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#CapeoftheMountebank)[Cape of the Mountebank](https://www.dndbeyond.com/magic-items/4599-cape-of-the-mountebank)

 Wondrous item, rare

 This cape smells faintly of brimstone.
-While wearing it, you can use it to cast the [[dimension door]] spell as an action.
+While wearing it, you can use it to cast the [[Dimension Door]] spell as an action.
 This property of the cape can’t be used again until the next dawn.

 When you disappear, you leave behind a cloud of smoke, and you appear in a similar cloud of smoke at your destination.
 The smoke lightly obscures the space you left and the space you appear in, and it dissipates at the end of your next turn.
 A light or stronger wind disperses the smoke.